Miamiohlibs/MyGuide/README.md

 `./restart` will kill an existing MyGuide instance (if any) and start a fresh process.

 `./killapp` will kill the process with restarting it.
 Note: this will only work if you started the process by using the `./restart` script.

+## Statistics

+There are a few "hidden" urls with statistical information with MyGuide usages statistics -- they are not linked from the main public interface, but they are accessible by all users.

+### Visualizations

+- `/stats/graph` - daily/monthly/yearly usage stats with limits by population (student/faculty/staff), date range.
+Visualizes `/stats/usageData`.

+- `/stats/repeatUsers` - shows: of all the MyGuide users over a set time period, how many used the service once, or twice, or more times.
+A toggle switch allows the user to condense 10, 11, 12... uses into how many users used the service 10+ times.

+### Raw JSON data

+- `/stats/usageData` - Raw JSON data for daily/monthly/yearly usage stats with limits by population (student/faculty/staff), date range.

+- `/stats/repeatData` - Raw JSON counting: of all the MyGuide users over a set time period, how many used the service once, or twice, or more times.

 ## Credits